What Are Core Values? How to Find Yours and Live with Clarity

 • You trust yourself more.

-• You begin to feel at peace because you’re making decisions based on your values.
+• You begin to feel more at peace — because you’re living by what actually matters.

 Here’s an example:

-The vibe is super competitive, you’re working 60+ hours a week, and you barely see your family or get time for yourself.
-You’re tired, cranky, and totally unmotivated — even though people keep telling you, “Wow, you’re so lucky!”
+The vibe is competitive, you’re working 60+ hours a week, and you barely see your family.
+You’re exhausted and unmotivated, even though everyone says, “Wow, you’re so lucky!”

-You take a job that pays a little less, but you get flexible hours, a supportive team, and time to actually take care of yourself and do things you love.
-Suddenly, you feel good.
-Energized.
-Like yourself again.
+Flip the script: You take a job that pays a little less but offers flexible hours, a supportive team, and time for yourself.
+Suddenly, you feel energized and like yourself again.

-That’s the power of living in line with your values.
+That’s the power of living in line with your core values.

 quote 1 -How to Find Your Core Values — and Actually Start Living with Clarity